Howard Eskin: Notable reports

-While at KYW-TV, Eskin broke the story of Eagles owner Leonard Tose having personal financial trouble and was considering selling the team to buyers, who would move the team.
+While at KYW-TV, Eskin broke the story of Eagles owner Leonard Tose having personal financial trouble and therefore considering selling the team to buyers who would move the team.
+According to KYW-TV manager, Frank Traynor, "If [Eskin] had not stepped in when he did, Leonard Tose would have snuck the Eagles out of town."

 Eskin's breaking stories included one that former Philadelphia Phillies general manager Ed Wade would be fired if the Phillies did not make the playoffs.
 Wade was subsequently fired by the Phillies on October 10, 2005.
-He unsuccessfully "campaigned" for the GM position, that was eventually filled by former Toronto Blue Jays GM Pat Gillick.
+He unsuccessfully "campaigned" for the GM position that was eventually filled by former Toronto Blue Jays GM Pat Gillick.

 Eskin also covered the negotiation and subsequent breakdown between Comcast and a group led by Julius Erving and Will Smith to buy the Philadelphia 76ers.
-Howard's involvement in the negotiation entailed a request help from Allen L. Rothenberg, a prominent Philadelphia attorney, who was a regular at Eskin's synagogue.
+His involvement in the negotiation entailed a request for help from Allen L. Rothenberg, a prominent Philadelphia attorney, who was a regular at Eskin's synagogue.

 On-air personality at WIP

 Though Eskin regularly initiates calls with comments such as "never had a bad day in my life" or "another day in paradise", he is known to be short-tempered and easily angered on his radio show.
 He frequently refers to a caller as a "genius" or "chief" (both sarcastically), a "dope", an "idiot", a "nitwit", a "creep" or a "moron".

 Eskin has also been known to lead long-term "campaigns" to have players traded from Philadelphia teams such as former Philadelphia Phillies' outfielder Bobby Abreu for alleged lackadaisical defense and lack of clutch hitting, and Sixers' guard Allen Iverson for his allegedly selfish play, though he has subsequently praised Iverson.
 Eskin's last public stunt was organizing a mock funeral to celebrate Terrell Owens's demise with the Philadelphia Eagles during their 2005 season.

 He refers to Dallas Cowboys' fans as "cock-a-roaches" and will tell callers if they are worried about their team then they should "get a dog."
 He also refers to the Pittsburgh Steelers as the "Stillers" and stereotypes their fans as IronCity beer drinkers, smokers, and generally of a low-class demeanor.

 Prior to the legalization of sports gambling in Pennsylvania, Eskin was known for having an affinity towards sports gambling on air.
 On Friday afternoons during football season, he often would ask a "handicapping expert" on as a guest.
 In addition, he is the self-proclaimed "King of Monday Night" due to his successful track record in picking Monday Night Football games correctly.
 On his current Saturday show during the NFL season, he reviews and picks games with Marc Lawrence, a sports handicapper.